 - Loss of driver’s license for a minimum of one year

-No matter the circumstances of your accident, an Elgin drunk driving accident lawyer with the Kryder Law Group, LLC, will take the time to understand the details of your case, identify the responsible party or parties, gather evidence, and push for the maximum level of compensation allowed by Illinois law.
+No matter the circumstances of your accident, an Elgin lawyer with the Kryder Law Group, LLC, will take the time to understand the details of your drunk driving case, identify the responsible party or parties, gather evidence, and push for the maximum level of compensation allowed by Illinois law.
 We will fight for your rights.
 We do not get paid until we secure compensation for you.

 Your Potentially Recoverable Compensation

-Our Elgin drunk driving accident lawyers will fight for fair compensation.
+Our intoxicated driving accident attorneys will fight for fair compensation.
 The Illinois Department of Insurance states that you have the right to seek compensation from the insurance provider of the intoxicated driver who injured you (or who injured or killed your loved one).
 We will take them and their insurance company on and push back against any attempt to pay you less than you are eligible to collect.